Perimeter & Circumference

-Directions: Using the digits 1-6, at most one time each, fill in the boxes to create the largest and smallest combined perimeter/circumference for the rectangle and circle.
+Directions: Using the digits 1 to 6, at most one time each, place a digit in each box to create the largest and smallest combined perimeter/circumference for the rectangle and circle.

 Hint